Skip to content

 These settings are for Device Console itself (and not any connected processor).

-The Modes selection sets the DC to display with a light theme, a dark theme, or with the same theme as your operating system (Windows or macOS).
+The Modes selection sets Device Console to display with a light theme, a dark theme, or with the same theme as your operating system (Windows or macOS).
 If you choose the System option, you may need to quit Device Console and restart it for the change to take effect.

 The Install USB Audio Driver feature installs the latest version of the miniDSP UAC2 audio driver.
 It appears on Windows only.
 See Installation for more information.